 At the San Francisco World Spirits Competition, Lagavulin’s 16-year Scotch flourished, winning four consecutive double gold medals between 2005 and 2008.
 But it was the 2017 competition when the Scotch took home the title of Best Distiller’s Single Malt and won a double gold medal, receiving unanimous gold medal scores from panelists.

 Speaking of superlatives…

 The Glenesk Hotel in Angus, Scotland broke a world record for the largest whisky collection in December 2017.
-Its 2,500 bottles comprise 1,031 on the official hotel docket as well the owners’ 1,449-bottle private collection.
-(Sidebar: We need to meet and befriend these owners ASAP.)
-The most expensive pour on the list is Lagavulin 25, which retails for ￡248 per dram (approximately $345).
+Its 2,500 bottles comprise 1,031 on the official hotel docket as well the owners’ impressive 1,449-bottle private collection.
+The most expensive pour on the list is Lagavulin 25, which retails for €299 per dram (approximately $345).

 According to Lagavulin lore, the brand’s distillery is the oldest on Islay, with whisky production taking place as early as 1742.
 In 1816, one remarkably named local, John Johnston, launched the first legal distillery where Lagavulin began legally producing its signature whisky.
 However, many early bottle labels still list the 1742 date as the accounted beginning of the whisky’s distillation.

 There are six bottles in the Lagavulin family.